CNA in a Hospital or a Nursing Home?

 Cons

-As a hospital CNA, you will also be helping to meet the daily needs of your patients like moving them, feeding them, and helping them with personal needs.
+As a CNA in a hospital, you will also be helping to meet the daily needs of your patients like moving them, feeding them, and helping them with personal needs.
 However, hospital settings provide a wider range of tasks depending on the area of the hospital that you are working with.
 CNAs here may also deliver lab samples, bring patients to different tests, and pick up and distribute medications from the hospital pharmacists.

 Pros